AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## View function logs

 After you send a message to the data source topic in Message Queue for Apache Kafka, you can view the function logs to check whether the message is received.
-For more information, see [Configure and view function logs]().
+For more information, see [Configure Log Service resources and view function execution logs]().

 The test message that you sent appears in the logs.